 Across the globe, society is changing.
-Countries worldwide are adapting their laws to recognize LGBT rights: this year we can add both Austria and Australia to the list approving same-sex marriage.
-And, hopefully, with time, those ares where gay people are treated as second-class citizens will catch up.
-So, where are the best places to live or visit if you're LGBT?
+Countries worldwide are adapting their laws to recognize LGBTQ rights: this year we can add both Austria and Australia to the list approving same-sex marriage.
+And hopefully with time, areas where gay people are treated as second-class citizens will also change.
+So, where are the best places to live or visit if you're LGBTQ?

 To date, Spain and the Netherlands seem to be the most gay-friendly countries in the world, according to their residents.
 In a 2016 Gallup poll, residents of both EU nations were asked if their country was a good place for gay and lesbian citizens, and the vast majority of residents in both instances responded with a resounding yes.

-Although worldwide trends point toward an increasing acceptance of homosexuality, there are still certain countries that hold restrictive laws that limit the rights of LGBT individuals.
-However, the countries that advocate strongly for LGBT rights are, at times, a surprise.
-In our list of the Top 10 most gay-friendly countries, some of the more conservative offerings may come as a surprise...
+While worldwide trends point towards an increasing acceptance of homosexuality, there are still certain countries that hold restrictive laws that limit the rights of LGBTQ individuals.
+However, the countries that advocate strongly for LGBTQ rights are, at times, a surprise.
+In our list of the top 10 most gay-friendly countries, some of the more conservative offerings may come as a surprise...

-Spain is one of the most welcome and relaxed nations in Europe, and arguably one of the best lgbt countries in the world.
+Spain is one of the most welcoming and relaxed nations in Europe, and arguably one of the best lgbt countries in the world.
 The country's laid-back lifestyle and fantastic travel destinations should give the country a top spot on every gay traveler's list of must-see places.
-The overwhelming majority of residents in Spain are advocates of LGBT rights; a whopping 87 percent think their country is a good place for gay and lesbian people to settle down.
+The overwhelming majority of residents in Spain are advocates of LGBTQ rights; a whopping 87 percent think their country is a good place for gay and lesbian people to settle down.

 © Ted Eytan, Flickr